subvisual/gb-puppet-test-app/README.md

     bundle exec cap production deploy # for production app bundle exec cap staging deploy    # for staging app

-Now you should be able to go to the following urls:
+You should be able to go to the following urls and see both app instances working

     localhost:8443 # production test app
     localhost:8080 # staging test app

+Note: It might take a while for the apps to boot, since service restart is managed by Monit

 ## Some more random info